Image for Determining Your Insurance Needs for Power-Only Loads

 You still need to maintain primary liability coverage for the tractor and driver, regardless of whether you own the trailer.

-There is also a type of coverage called non-owned trailer liability.
 In power-only situations, you have to make sure your liability policies cover any trailers you pull that you don’t own, as damage or accidents caused while hauling third-party trailers still fall under your responsibility.

 Physical Damage Insurance